eclipse-ecal/ecal/README.md

 Don't forget to disable any windows firewall.

-## CMake build options

-When configuring with CMake, you can turn on / off specific features of eCAL.

-- `HAS_QT5`, default: `ON`
-  Platform supports Qt 5 library, necessary to build monitoring tool
-- `BUILD_DOCS`, default `ON`
-  Build the eCAL documentation, requires the installation of doxygen and a recent CMake version (>= 3.14 preferred, but some lower versions might work)
-- `BUILD_APPS`, default `ON`,
-  Build the eCAL applications, such as the Monitor
-- `BUILD_SAMPLES`, default `OFF`
-  Build the eCAL sample applications
-- `BUILD_TIME`, default `ON`
-  Build the eCAL time interfaces, necessary if you want to use ecal in time synchronized mode
-- `ECAL_LAYER_FASTRTPS`, default `OFF`
-  Provide fast rtps as communication layer, requires fast-rtps and fast-cdr installations
-- `ECAL_INSTALL_SAMPLE_SOURCES`, default: `ON`
-  Install the sources of eCAL samples
-- `ECAL_JOIN_MULTICAST_TWICE`, default: `OFF`
-  Specific Multicast Network Bug Workaround
-- `ECAL_NPCAP_SUPPORT`, default `OFF`
-  Enable the eCAL Npcap Receiver (i.e. the Win10 performance fix)
-- `ECAL_THIRDPARTY_BUILD_PROTOBUF`, default `ON`
-  Build Protobuf with eCAL, included as a submodule in the thirdparty folder.
-You can always use your custom protobuf installation, this is only for convenience.
-Note, at least protobuf 3.0 is required to compile eCAL, we recommend using 3.5.1 or newer (tested with 3.5.1).

-All options can be passed on the command line `cmake -D<option>=<value>` or in the CMake GUI application.

 ## Initial Test

 To initially check the functionality of a fresh installed eCAL system, just follow these steps.